osuTitanic/titanic/SETUP.md

 And lastly you need to rename the `.example_env` files, to `.env` and edit them, to match your setup.

-After that you should be ready to run the server:
+After that you should be ready to run the all the servers:

 ```shell
 python3 main.py
 ```

-You may now want to follow the rest of the setup [here](https://github.com/osuTitanic/titanic#adding-beatmaps).
+You may now follow the rest of the setup [here](https://github.com/osuTitanic/titanic#adding-beatmaps).